JosephMinSong/CommonAssessmentTool/README.md

 5. Click on each endpoint to use:

+## Endpoints:

+#### Clients and Auth (Existing)

--Create User (Only users in admin role can create new users.
+- Create User (Only users in admin role can create new users.
 The role field needs to be either "admin" or "case_worker")

--Get clients (Display all the clients that are in the database)
+- Get clients (Display all the clients that are in the database)

--Get client (Allow authorized users to search for a client by id.
+- Get client (Allow authorized users to search for a client by id.
 If the id is not in database, an error message will show.)

--Update client (Allow authorized users to update a client's basic info by inputting in client_id and providing updated values.)
+- Update client (Allow authorized users to update a client's basic info by inputting in client_id and providing updated values.)

--Delete client (Allow authorized users to delete a client by id.
+- Delete client (Allow authorized users to delete a client by id.
 If an id is no longer in the database, an error message will show.)

--Get clients by criteria (Allow authorized users to get a list of clients who meet a certain combination of criteria.)
+- Get clients by criteria (Allow authorized users to get a list of clients who meet a certain combination of criteria.)

--Get Clients by services (Allow authorized users to get a list of clients who meet a certain combination of service statuses.)
+- Get Clients by services (Allow authorized users to get a list of clients who meet a certain combination of service statuses.)

--Get clients services (Allow authorized users to view a client's services' status.)
+- Get clients services (Allow authorized users to view a client's services' status.)

--Get clients by success rate (Allow authorized users to search for clients whose cases have a success rate beyond a certain number.)
+- Get clients by success rate (Allow authorized users to search for clients whose cases have a success rate beyond a certain number.)

--Get clients by case worker (Allow users to view which clients are assigned to a specific case worker.)
+- Get clients by case worker (Allow users to view which clients are assigned to a specific case worker.)

--Update client services (Allow users to update the service status of a case.)
+- Update client services (Allow users to update the service status of a case.)

--Create case assignment (Allow authorized users to create a new case assignment.)
+- Create case assignment (Allow authorized users to create a new case assignment.)

-Model
+#### Model (Newly Added)

--Get current model (Allows user to see what the current ML model being used is.)
+- Get current model (Allows user to see what the current ML model being used is.)

--List all models (Allows user to see all available ML models)
+- List all models (Allows user to see all available ML models)

--Change model (Allows user to change the model used for predictions, currently supported for "forest regression", "ada boost regression", and "extra trees regression")
+- Change model (Allows user to change the model used for predictions, currently supported for "forest regression", "ada boost regression", and "extra trees regression")

--Predictions (allows user to generate predictions based on input using the ML model chosen)
+- Predictions (allows user to generate predictions based on input using the ML model chosen)